grisuno/LazyOwn/README.md

 :param line: The name of the SMB share to access on the remote host.
 If not provided, the function will list all available shares.
 :returns: None

+## smbclient_py
+Interacts with SMB shares using the `smbclient.py` command to perform the following operations:

+1. Checks if `rhost` (remote host) and `lhost` (local host) are set; if not, an error message is displayed.
+2. If `line` (share name) is provided:
+- Attempts to access the specified SMB share on the remote host using the command: `smbclient.py -N \\{rhost}\{line}`
+3. If `line` is not provided:
+- Lists available SMB shares on the remote host with the command: `smbclient.py -N -L \\{rhost}`
+4. Suggests a potential SMB exploit if possible by mounting the share from the local host using: `mount -t cifs "//{lhost}/share" /mnt/smb`

+:param line: The name of the SMB share to access on the remote host.
+If not provided, the function will list all available shares.
+:returns: None

 ## smbmap
 smbmap -H 10.10.10.3 [OPTIONS]
 Uses the `smbmap` tool to interact with SMB shares on a remote host: